dgnsrekt/yfs/docs/content/api/options-module.md

 > **Arguments**:
 >
 > - `days` _int_ - Number of days to start filtering from.
 All expirations
->   before these days will be filtered out.
+>   which expire post days will be filtered out.

 <a name="options.ContractExpirationList.filter_expirations_between_days"></a>
 #### `filter_expirations_between_days`